 - The PCF subscribes and retrieves traffic pattern related analytics from the NWDAF and creates/updates PCC rule based on the analytic result.

-- The NWDAF provides Analytic output of traffic pattern for target application(s) based on QoS monitoring result from UPF.
+- The NWDAF provides Analytic output of traffic pattern for target application(s) based on QoS monitoring result from UPF and N6 delay from SMF.

 6.25.2 Description

-This solution resolves Key Issue #X about how to analyse traffic pattern and update the QoS control of target application(s) with the assistance of NWDAF.
-This solution enhances the NWDAF to analysis traffic pattern based on QoS monitoring result and the PCF retrieves the traffic pattern for QoS control.
+This solution resolves Key Issue #2 about how to analyse traffic pattern and update the QoS control of target application(s) with the assistance of NWDAF.
+This solution enhances the NWDAF to analysis traffic pattern based on QoS monitoring result and N6 delay and the PCF retrieves the traffic pattern for QoS control.

 Based on target application(s) in the PDU Session policy control subscription information or by configuration, which requires NWDAF assisted traffic pattern generation, the PCF subscribes traffic pattern related analytic from NWDAF and updates PCC rule based on the traffic pattern prediction or statistics.
 The NWDAF can predict the bitrate related requirement of the application according to network status.
 For example, the bitrate will decrease based on high packet delay which may cause down speed of TCP sender.
-The NWDAF subscribes to SMF of the QoS monitoring result for traffic pattern analytic.
+The NWDAF subscribes to SMF of the QoS monitoring result and N6 delay for traffic pattern analytic.
 Based on the Analytic output of traffic pattern from NWDAF, PCF could create/update PCC rule for target application(s) (e.g. mapping maximum burst size and maximum flow bitrate in the traffic pattern to MDBV and MBR as described in clause 5.27.3 of TS 23.501 [2]).

 6.25.3 Procedures